statikfintechllc/Ascend-Institute/docs/README.md

 - A Trading account to be able to move into Full-Time Development
 - Dedicated small GPU cluster (RTX 4090 × 2 minimum)
-- Persistent vector DB for others and self-hosted embedding server for others who cant afford a system
+- Persistent vector DB for others and hosted runtime servers for others who cant afford a system
-- Secure DevOps pipeline for offline + encrypted agents for others who cant secure thier own hardware.
+- Ensuring Secure DevOps pipeline for offline + encrypted agents for the ones who cant secure thier own hardware.

 ## If You Are